 Throughout the performance, actors talk directly to the audience and, at times, involve them in the action.
 Following the performance, the students are invited to offer their opinions, ask questions and share their thoughts.
 The museum’s education staff guides a dialogue centered around timely constitutional issues such as:

-- Freedom of Speech and Religion- 1st Amendment
+- Freedom of Speech, Religion, Assembly, and Petition- 1st Amendment

 - Search and Seizure- 4th Amendment